-The river district has been pinched for years by a state law – known as the Gallagher Amendment – that limits how much tax revenue they can use.
+The river district has been pinched for years by a state law – known as the Gallagher Amendment – limiting how much tax revenue they can use.
 Past efforts to get voters to relax the law have gone nowhere.

 But CMC recently had overwhelming success convincing voters to let them bypass Gallagher.
 The river district hopes the CMC vote will bode well for them.
-A recent survey they commissioned seemed to indicate public support for such a move.
+A recent district-commissioned survey seemed to indicate public support.